-- The drive belts

-- The drive belt tensioner
+- · The drive belts and tensioner

 - The drive belt idler pulley

 - The crankshaft balancer pulley

 - · The accessory drive component mounting brackets

 - The accessory drive components

-- The generator

-- The A/C compressor, if equipped
+- The generator/alternator

 - The engine cooling fan if belt driven

 - The water pump if belt driven

 The drive belt system may use one belt or two belts.
 The drive belt is thin so that it can bend backwards and has several ribs to match the grooves in the pulleys.
 There also may be a V-belt style belt used to drive certain accessory drive components.
-The drive belts are made of different types of rubbers (chloroprene or EPDM) and have different layers or ply's containing either fiber clothor cords for reinforcement.
+The drive belts are made of different types of rubbers (chloroprene or EPDM) and have different layers or ply's containing either fiber cloth or cords for reinforcement.